kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 .. centered:: Fig. mu_fft.py - FFT: another use of external data

-The example shows that we van use external data with the correct shape in combination with the original FITS header.
+The example shows that we can use external data with the correct shape in combination with the original FITS header.
 Note that we used Matplotlib's *text()* method instead of *xlabel()*.
-The reason is that the primary frame has all her axes set to invisible.
+The reason is that the primary frame has all its axes set to invisible.
 We can set them to visible but besides a label, one also get numbers along the axes and that was what we want to avoid.